igiagkiozis/git-tutorial/README.md

 * SteveRepo
 * origin

-Create a file with your name + ".txt" and add some text to it (anything).
+* Create a file with your name + ".txt" and add some text to it (anything).
-Stage it and commit it.
+* Stage it and commit it.
-Push this to the origin repo.

 ```
 git merge --allow-unrelated-repositories <all repositories separated with spaces>